Jaxydog/evelyns-big-bucket-of-cc-content/README.md

 ## Clearing downloads

-To delete any downloaded libraries, just delete the `/.evelyns-libraries/` directory.
+To delete downloaded libraries, just delete the `/.library/` directory.

 Make sure to reboot your terminal so that `external-require` re-downloads itself and becomes usable again.